ctrl-z-9000-times/homepage/database_design.md

 ### Two API's

-The programmers API allows access to the raw data.
+The programmers API allows access to the data arrays.

 The end users API presents an easy to use interface:
  * Python.
 It should use all of pythons built-in features:
     + Classes
     + Docstrings
     + Properties for setter/getter methods

-The database and its APIs will likely be restricted to live entirely inside of a single thread of python execution.

 ## Terminology